 He was a one-eyed, one-horned, flyin’ purple people eater

 One-eyed, one-horned, flyin’ purple people eater

 After I recovered from cracking up at this beautifully executed joke, I wondered, Wait, what the hell is a purple people eater?
 As it turns out, there’s some controversy about this question because the song’s title lacks clarifying punctuation.

-“The Purple People Eater,” written and performed by Sheb Wooley, was the song of the summer in 1958—it topped the Billboard chart for six weeks.
+“The Purple People Eater,” written and performed by Sheb Wooley, was the song of the summer in 1958—it for six weeks.
 It tells a very silly story about an alien who comes to earth because he wants to be a rock star and possibly also eat people.
 From the beginning, people were confused about the meaning of the song.
 What was purple: the alien or the people?

 If the title had been “The Purple–People Eater,” the song would clearly be about an alien who eats purple people (a compound adjective modifying a noun).
 If it had been called “The Purple People–Eater,” it would clearly be about a purple alien who eats people (an adjective modifying a compound noun).
 But the song’s title, “The Purple People Eater,” doesn’t use a hyphen, so it can be interpreted either way.

 I had always assumed, based on the cover of the LP that I had as a youngster, that the one-eyed, one-horned alien was purple.

 Most people interpret the song this way.
 In fact, a low-budget movie based on the song was made in 1988.
 It starred a young Neil Patrick Harris, along with Ned Beatty, Shelley Winters, Thora Burch, Chubby Checker, Little Richard, and a very purple alien.